Apodini/Grebe/README.md

 # Grebe

-This repository contains a Swift-Combine gRPC API, a code generator and a CLI to setup and generate everything necessary to use Grebe.
-We intend only the CLI for public usage, because it abstracts all neccessary steps in simple command line commands.
-If you want to use the Swift-Combine gRPC API directly, please see the following [section](#swift-combine-grpc-api).
+This repository is intended to improve and simplify the the gRPC development workflow for iOS apps and provides a small wrapper to incorporate Swift Combine in gRPC.
+The Swift Package contains the following parts:
+- A Swift Combine gRPC wrapper.
+Read more about it in [this section](#swift-combine-grpc-wrapper).
+- A code generator to generate Swift code using the previously stated library.
+- A CLI tool to simplify the development workflow.
+You can import the library without using the CLI tool.
+Read more about it in [this section](#building-the grebe-swift-package)

 ## Installation
 Grebe is currently only available via [Homebrew](https://brew.sh).
 To install run the following command in your command line: